-In Part A, students read a press release and a short article that describe the situation at Lake Mead, a reservoir on the Colorado River system.
+In Part A, students read an article and a view a short video that describe the situation at Lake Mead, a reservoir on the Colorado River system.
 Students view an online base map of the basin and gain a general sense of the region.

-Part B has students read excerpts from a report from the National Resources Defense Council that addresses how climate has changed across the Colorado River Basin.
+Part B has students read the article Climate Change is Shrinking the Colorado River that addresses how climate has changed across the Colorado River Basin.
 The article is based on the study by the same authors, The twenty‐first century Colorado River hot drought and implications for the future.
 Students view a short video about how snow impacts a watershed.
 They also explore the root causes of the changing reservoir levels in Lake Mead by reading about the source of the river's water and how short-term climate variations such as ENSO affect river volume.
 Students consider a graph of the river's reconstructed natural flow to discover that less water is entering the river system over time.

 In Part C, students graph water consumption data from the Bureau of Reclamation - data after 2006 can be found in the Bureau's Water Accounting Reports.
 This activity requires the use of a spreadsheet program, such as Excel.

-You may want to provide a hard copy of the activity sheet (Acrobat (PDF) 55kB Aug4 08) on which students can record their answers.
+You may want to provide a hard copy of the activity sheet (Acrobat (PDF) 44kB Dec18 18) on which students can record their answers.
 A

 Teaching Notes and Tips